critterandguitari/Organelle_Manual/manual.md

 Any other MIDI message is passed directly to the current patch.
 If the patch is configured to handle that particular message, it will respond as configured.
 If the patch is not listening for that message, then nothing will happen.

-### Using a USB MIDI Device
+### Using a USB-MIDI Device

  Using a USB MIDI device with the Organelle is rather painless but not "hot swappable."

-1.  **Connect your USB MIDI device.** As long as a USB MIDI device requires no special, proprietary driver, you need only to connect it to the Organelle.
+1.  **Connect your USB-MIDI device.** As long as a USB-MIDI device is *class-compliant*, that is to say it requires no special, proprietary driver, you can connect it to the Organelle.
 This can be done via a USB port either on the Organelle itself or on a USB hub that is connected to the Organelle.

 2.  **Select the MIDI device in MIDI Setup** In the MIDI menu select **Device**.
 You can now scroll through a list of MIDI devices (if you have connected more than one, they will all be on the list).
 The device name usually contains the manufacturer or model number.
 Press the encoder to make your selection, then select **Save**.